Self-organized homogenization of flow networks: Results

 \subsection{Erosion homogenizes complex, looped networks, and works even better with bubbles}

-At last, we put erosion-driven homogenization to the final test by eroding a loopy, hexagonal network of imbalanced channels, with initial widths either drawn from a bimodal distribution centered on $w\simeq\SI{65}{\um}$ and $w\simeq\SI{135}{\um}$ (see Fig.~\ref{fig:3}a and Supp.~Fig.~6a,b), or randomly distributed between 50 and \SI{330}{\um}, see Supp.~Fig.~6c.
-We keep all experimental parameters fixed except for the network geometry.
-Notably we always set enzyme pulse duration $t_{\mathrm{e}}>t_{\mathrm{eq}}$ to exceed the concentration equilibration time.
-We observe that all channels erode at the same rate, i.e.~all channels' widths increase at the same rate, see Fig.~\ref{fig:3}b.
-The histogram of channel resistances shows a clear homogenization after only one enzyme pulse with the normalized standard deviation $\sigma(t)/\sigma(0)$ of normalized resistances shrinking from 1 to 0.36, see Fig.~\ref{fig:3}c,d and Supp.~Fig.~7.
-Numerically solving solute spread and erosion dynamics results in excellent agreement with experimental observations in the early time regime, see Fig.~\ref{fig:3}c,d and Supp.~Fig.~7.
-However, it fails to capture the late time erosion dynamics because the theoretical model assumes surface kinetics, which is a good approximation only when the enzyme doesn't diffuse deep into the walls and gets stuck for long times.
-Further numerical data show that the flow rate distribution homogenizes, with its normalized standard deviation shrinking from 1 to 0.72 over a single pulse, see Supp.~Fig.~10.
+We put erosion-driven homogenization to the final test by eroding a loopy, hexagonal network of imbalanced channels, with initial widths either drawn from a bimodal distribution centered on $w\simeq\SI{65}{\um}$ and $w\simeq\SI{135}{\um}$ (see Fig.~\ref{fig:3}a and Supp.~Fig.~6a,b~\cite{supp}), or randomly distributed between 50 and \SI{330}{\um}, see Supp.~Fig.~6c~\cite{supp}.
+We keep all the experimental parameters fixed except for the geometry of the network.
+Notably, we always set the duration of the enzyme pulse $t_{\mathrm{e}}>t_{\mathrm{eq}}$ to exceed the concentration equilibration time.
+We observe that all channels erode at the same rate, i.e.~all channels' widths increase at the same rate, see Fig.~\ref{fig:3}b and Movie~3 in the Supplemental Material~\cite{supp}.
+The histogram of channel resistances shows a clear homogenization after only one enzyme pulse with the normalized standard deviation $\sigma(t)/\sigma(0)$ of normalized resistances shrinking from 1 to 0.36, see Fig.~\ref{fig:3}c,d and Supp.~Fig.~7~\cite{supp}.
+Numerically solving the solute spread and the erosion dynamics results in excellent agreement with experimental observations in the early time regime, see Fig.~\ref{fig:3}b.
+Yet, neglecting the enzyme diffusion into the hydrogel in the theoretical descriptions accounts for the deviations at late-time erosion dynamics.
+Calculating the flow rates using the channel widths before and after erosion shows that the flow rate distribution homogenizes in the experiment shown in Fig.~\ref{fig:3}a-d, with its standard deviation shrinking from 0.31 to 0.22 over a single pulse, see Supp.~Fig.~12a~\cite{supp}, in perfect quantitative agreement with the decline of the standard deviation predicted by numerical simulations of the dynamics, see Supp.~Fig.~12b~\cite{supp}.
+The simulations reveal that a similar supply to all the channels, regardless of their widths, leads to a similar amount of erosion, which leads to the homogenization of the flow rates, see Supp.~Fig.~12c~\cite{supp}.
 Altogether, experimental and numerical data on loopy, hexagonal networks confirm the robustness of flow network homogenization via erosion: channels erode at the same rate, driving the homogenization of network-wide resistance and flow rates.